 Short Term Side Effects – Long Term Health Implications?

 The openly acknowledged short term side effects of Lupron for the treatment of endometriosis are very similar to what a woman may experience while going through menopause.
 They include hot flashes, vaginal dryness, headaches, changes in mood, a decreased interest in sex, depression, and the occurrence of forgetfulness.
 Most patients who take Lupron will experience at least some of these side effects, to varying levels of severity.
-It is the long term effects which can be truly frightening, however.
+It is the long-term effects which can be truly frightening, however.
 Thinning of the bones is a recognized risk with Lupron treatments, and as such, it is not recommended that any patient be on the drug for longer than 6 months.
-Women have also reported developing severe long term health issues, such as joint pain, fibromyalgia, and horrible memory loss as a result of Lupron.
-Previously active and fit women have been reduced to wheelchairs in some cases, and instances of death have even occurred.
+Few women have also reported developing severe long-term health issues, such as joint pain, fibromyalgia, and horrible memory loss as a result of Lupron.
+Previously active and fit women have been reduced to wheelchairs in some cases, and instances of death have even occurred but these were mostly in men over the age of 60 who had prostate cancer and were on the drug for 1-2 years.

 Still, no real movement has occurred in terms of further evaluating the safety of Lupron, although advocacy groups are starting a large push in bringing the issue to the attention of congress.
 Meanwhile, women continue to receive a drug that is harming many of them – a drug that The National Institutes of Health (NIH) and the Occupational Safety and Health Administration (OSHA) actually categorize as being a “hazardous drug”, requiring medical workers to wear protective gowns and gloves when handling it.
 In 2010, the FDA did release an ongoing safety review of Lupron and other GnRH agonists like it, recommending that “healthcare professionals should be aware of these potential safety issues and carefully weigh the benefits and risks of GnRH agonists when determining treatment”.
 Yet the drug continues to be regularly prescribed to women who simply have blind faith in their doctors and medical practitioners.